intersystems/samples-FHIR-resource-repository/README.md

  }})
  ```

-4. Open the FHIR App web page by right clicking on **/shared/FHIRLab/app/FHIRResourceRepo.html** and select **Open With** \&gt; **Preview**.
+4. Open the FHIR App web page by right clicking on **/shared/FHIRLab/app/FHIRResourceRepo.html** and select **Open With** > **Preview**.
 Notice in the URL that this is the page you were just editing, and it displays a list of seven patients.
 Supply the ID for Elias Barrows to his BMI observation values charted.
 How is Elias doing?

 5. (Optional) Challenge: Glucose level is an important factor for diabetes patients as well.
 Modify FHIRResourceRepo.html to get Elias's observation values of glucose level (LOINC 2339-0) charted.
 Note that the value range for oxygen saturation is 60–100 mm/dL.
 See FHIRResourceRepoSolution.html for the answer.